 But in real estate prices never go down, right?
 Except of course for Japan where real estate prices have been going down for 14 years, and I am not going to mention an anecdote I heard when I first moved to Florida some 35 years ago.
 It was from an old cracker who bought a house for $40,000 when he moved to Miami on 1926.
 Ten years later 1936 he had had enough of Florida, so he put the house on the market.
 It took a year to sell and he eventually took the only offer he had received — it was for $4,000.

 The market has basically done nothing since December of 2003, with the S&P 500 trading in a range between 1060 and 1130.
 This 70-point range represents a total difference of about 6% between the highs and the lows.
 Losch Management Company’s results have pretty well tracked the market as a whole, underperforming a bit when Berkshire Hathaway is weak and over performing in those periods when Berkshire Hathaway is rallying.

 While it is frustrating to watch stocks going nowhere, it is one way of correcting the overvaluation that plagues the equity markets.
 If corporate earnings are going up and the stocks are moving sideways the value of stocks relative their price is increasing.
 This is all to the good, but it is a slow process that will take several more years to get equities to reasonable valuation at the rate we are going now.
 A much better alternative would be a good bear market that would present the opportunity to invest cash at attractive prices.

 But trading ranges do not last forever.
-Sooner or later something happens that drives the market in one direction or the other.
-One event that would likely trigger a market correction and bust the market out of its trading range would be the pop of the housing bubble.
+Sooner or later, something happens that drives the market in one direction or the other.
+One event that would likely trigger a market correction and bust the market out of its trading range would be the housing bubble pop and a collapse of high-risk mortgages.
 It is hard to predict when that event will occur but, the longer that current trends continue, the bigger the bubble will get, and the bigger the bubble gets, the bigger the mess it will make when it pops.